GitHub Pages with a custom root domain loses you 35% of your visitors

 What I’ve noticed is that sometimes it’s not just a big long redirect but multiple 302 redirects.
 This behavior isn’t documented anywhere it seems.

 5 seconds seems big.
 When I notice a slow GitHub Pages website the wait seems to be more around 3 seconds, and that’s what I usually see in Chrome’s Network panel.
-The thing is, InstantClick’s visitors are spread around the world, my guess is this is what tilt the balance.
+The thing is, InstantClick’s visitors are spread around the world, my guess is this is what tilts the balance.
 2

 The short solution is, instead of using